jaerrib/oferhlyp/rules/rules.md

 ## Components
 - Game board
-- 14 two-sided light tokens (1 king and 13 standard)
+- 14 two-sided light tokens (1 king and 13 standard "men")
-- 14 two-sided dark tokens (1 king and 13 standard)
+- 14 two-sided dark tokens (1 king and 13 standard "men")

 *Note: kings are denoted by a different symbol design in comparison to the standard tokens.*